😂How to add man and zip to "git bash" nén zip, tar, extract zip (ok)

 Conclusion: Gitbash is running base on windows Path, I think you can run any command that you have added to your Windows PATH.

-ShareImprove this answerFollowedited Sep 9, 2021 at 15:41i_want_more_edits's user avatari_want_more_edits13166 bronze badgesanswered Jan 22, 2019 at 4:39nokieng's user avatarnokieng1,7421919 silver badges2323 bronze badges
+Sharearrow-up-rightImprove this answerarrow-up-rightFollowedited Sep 9, 2021 at 15:41arrow-up-righti_want_more_edits's user avatararrow-up-righti_want_more_editsarrow-up-right13166 bronze badgesanswered Jan 22, 2019 at 4:39nokieng's user avatararrow-up-rightnokiengarrow-up-right1,7421919 silver badges2323 bronze badges

-Add a comment45
+Add a commentarrow-up-right45

 It is to note, however, that if you only want to add the zip command from GoW, still the whole GoW system has to be downloaded and installed.
 Then you can delete the other commands from the bin directory, however make sure to keep the needed dlls in the directory.